Key takeaways from Democratic presidential debate in Iowa

-DES MOINES (AP) — Some key takeaways from Tuesday’s Democratic presidential debate in Des Moines, the final forum before the Iowa caucuses:
+DES MOINES, Iowa (AP) — Some key takeaways from Tuesday’s Democratic presidential debate in Des Moines, the final forum before the Iowa caucuses:

 CIVILITY AND SUBSTANCE OVER FIGHTING AND FRICTION